zwb146722/Face_datasets/README.md

 ## Data Availability

 In accordance with the journal’s requirements, part of the dataset has been uploaded.
-The remaining datasets are stored on our cloud drive and are available upon request by email to **sun_ching@163.com**.
+The remaining datasets are stored on our cloud drive and are available upon reasonable request by email to **sun_ching@163.com**.
+The core parts of the code will be uploaded to the repository after the paper is accepted.

+## Contact

+For questions regarding the dataset or this work, please contact:

+**sun_ching@163.com**
 ## Contact

 For questions regarding the dataset or this work, please contact: